philliplab/philliplab.com/content/post/p002-finding-things.md

 Explaining the command passed to `printf`:

-- `%T`: The file's last modification time.
+- `%T` - The file's last modification time.
 Change this to `%A` for access time ([not always supported](https://www.linuxquestions.org/questions/linux-software-2/what-is-noatime-how-can-i-mount-a-partition-with-noatime-393617/))
-- `+`: Format for the time. `+` means the date and time separated by a +.
+- `+` - Format for the time. `+` means the date and time separated by a +.
 Change this to `@` if you are worried about the date+time not sorting correctly.
-- \t: Separate the time and name with a tab.
+- `\t` - Separate the time and name with a tab.
-- `%p`: The file name.
+- `%p` - The file name.
-- \n: Put each file on its own line.
+- `\n` - Put each file on its own line.

 To force `sort` to sort based on numbers instead of alphabetically, use the -n flag.